Before reaching for the sleeping pills, try looking around your kitchen. These nutritionist-backed approaches may help you fall — and stay — asleep.

 “This plant actually contains sedative properties, which can help you fall asleep and stay asleep.
-And as a bonus, it not only helps promote sleep, but is great for reducing indigestion,” says Palinski-Wade, which is itself a major sleep-interruptor.
+And as a bonus, it not only helps promote sleep, but can help reduce indigestion,” says Palinski-Wade, which is itself a major sleep-interrupter.
 “Research on this shows the sedative properties come mostly from the hydroalcoholic extract and essential oil of O. basilicum (basil).
-So we possibly can say incorporating essential oil from basil seeds would be the best way to gain these benefits.
+So we possibly can say incorporating essential oil from basil seeds would be a good way to gain these benefits.
 There are liquid basil extracts available on the market that can be used to flavor food, as a supplement, or as an essential oil,” she adds.

 6. Maximize Magnesium